Stability and uniqueness of bounded weak solutions to triangular degenerate cross-diffusion systems: Abstract

 \section{Abstract}

 The continuous dependence on the initial data and consequently the uniqueness of bounded weak solutions to a class of triangular reaction-cross-diffusion equations is shown.
-The class includes doubly degenerate equations for nutrient taxis models describing the response of bacteria to nutrient conditions.
-The proof is based on a careful use of the $H^{-1}$ method.
-The present manuscript is in draft form and will be revised soon.
+The class includes two-species doubly degenerate equations for nutrient taxis models describing the response of bacteria to nutrient conditions.
+The key difficulty is the lack of a gradient bound for the difference of the first component of the solution, due to the degeneracy.
+This issue is overcome by assuming a nonstandard Lipschitz-type condition, applying the $H^{-1}$ method, and carefully combining various estimations.